iampasstech/authentication_server_documentation/ios_framework.rst

 Storing Device Information
 --------------------------
-The client application should store the IPMobileDevice instance returned by device registration.
+The client application should store the IPUser instance returned by device registration.
-IPMobileDevice implements the Codeable interface and can be persisted using Swift encoding (JSONEncoder for example).
+IPUser implements the Codeable interface and can be persisted using Swift encoding (JSONEncoder for example).
 The iOS UserDefaults can be used to store the data, however the iOS KeyChain main be a more secure option.

 .. _ios-training-label:

 Training
 ########
-After a device has been registered IAMPASS may have to collect some training data for the device.
+After a user has been registered IAMPASS may have to collect some training data.
-After registration check the `training_required` property of `IPMobileDevice` to determine if IAMPASS needs to perform training.
+After registration check the `training_required` property of `IPUser` to determine if IAMPASS needs to perform training.

 .. code-block:: swift

-    if registeredDevice.training_required{
+    if registeredUser.training_required{
         // Perform training...
     }